Are poison Shurikens back?

 • Blade Shield Shurikens can stack

-My understanding is that the above changes mean you can have 10s of Shurikens spinning around you, each one hitting each enemy multiple times until the enemy dies or the Shuriken duration runs out.
+My understanding is that the above changes mean you can have 10s of Shurikens spinning around you, each one hitting each enemy multiple times [Edit: Each Shuriken can only hit a given target once - I misunderstood the patch notes] until the enemy dies or the Shuriken duration runs out.
 That’s a lot of hits.

 I’ve created a proof of concept on Last Epoch Tools if you’re interested.
 One thing you’ll probably notice is that Dancing Strikes is on the skill bar.
 This is partly because I want to see how it feels with the season 4 changes to it, but it does bring a lot of strengths to the build: